smol-ai/ainews-web-2025/src/content/issues/24-12-09-ainews-openai-sora-turbo-and-soracom.md

 date: '2024-12-10T02:21:42.861414Z'
 original_slug: ainews-openai-sora-turbo-and-soracom
 description: >-
-  OpenAI launched Sora Turbo, a text-to-video generation feature for ChatGPT Plus and Pro users, offering up to 500 fast video generations monthly for Pro users, though access is restricted in most of Europe and the UK due to regulatory issues.
-Meanwhile, Google announced a significant quantum computing breakthrough with its Willow chip, potentially enabling commercially relevant quantum applications.
+  OpenAI launched **Sora Turbo**, a text-to-video generation feature for ChatGPT Plus and Pro users, offering *50* to *500* monthly fast generations depending on the subscription tier, though it faces regional restrictions in Europe and the UK due to regulatory issues.
+Meanwhile, **Nvidia** is under investigation by **China** for suspected anti-monopoly violations, highlighting global scrutiny of its dominant position in the GPU market.
 tags:
-  - openai
-  - sora
-  - chatgpt
-  - text-to-video
-  - google
-  - quantum-computing
+  - untagged
+companies: []
+models: []
+topics:
-  - willow-chip
+  - untagged
 ---